 Janson Media’s Rights Portfolio features over 2,500 hours of exclusive programming available for licensing worldwide, is continually updated with new releases, and includes documentaries, films, and television content in the genres of current affairs, social issues, children’s programming, music and performance, lifestyle, nature & wildlife, science & technology, health & wellness, sport, travel, adventure, history, and pop culture.

-The company also publishes physical DVDs and distributes them directly through its global network of wholesalers, sub-distributors, and direct mail accounts, into a marketplace that ultimately includes 15,000+ public libraries, and 20,000+ retailers, including mass merchandisers, museum gift shops, supermarkets, bookstores, and home electronics stores, with a significant reach into the Catholic and Christian media marketplace.
+The company continues to publish physical DVDs and distributes them directly through its global network of wholesalers, sub-distributors, and direct mail accounts, into a marketplace that ultimately includes thousands of public libraries and retailers, including mass merchandisers, museum gift shops, supermarkets, bookstores, and home electronics stores, with a significant reach into the Catholic and Christian media marketplace.
 Educational distribution includes schools, colleges, universities, hospitals and foundations.

-Janson Media has produced or executive-produced over 30 television specials or series, working with such broadcasters as PBS, National Geographic, Discovery, Bravo, Lifetime, TNT, and A&E. The company also operates as a media consultancy specializing in content production, distribution and financing, for both traditional broadcast and emerging digital platforms.
+Janson Media has produced or executive-produced over 30 television specials or series, working with such broadcasters as PBS, National Geographic, Discovery, Bravo, Lifetime, TNT, and A&E. The company also operates as a media consultancy specializing in content production and distribution, for both traditional broadcast and emerging digital platforms.